mathjax/MathJax-docs/web/webpack.rst

 would set the global variable :data:`speechReady` to true when SRE is ready to run (so you can check that value to see if speech can be generated yet).
-A more sophisticated :meth:`ready()` function could allos you to queue translations to be befored, and when SRE is ready, it performs them.
+A more sophisticated :meth:`ready()` function could allow you to queue translations to be performed, and when SRE is ready, it performs them.
 Alternatively, if you have a user interface that allows users to transform TeX expressions, for example, then you could initially disable to buttons that trigger speech generation, and use